grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 }
 ```

-If you are running Mimir hash rings with Consul and would like to migrate to memberlist without any downtime, you can follow instructions in this document.
+If you are running Fire hash rings with Consul and would like to migrate to memberlist without any downtime, you can follow instructions in this document.

 ## Step 1: Enable memberlist and multi KV store.